The Sworn Sword

 |Followed by||The Mystery Knight|

-The Sworn Sword is the second in George R. R. Martin's Tales of Dunk & Egg, following the the story of Dunk and Egg a year and a half after the events of The Hedge Knight.
+The Sworn Sword is the second in George R. R. Martin's Tales of Dunk & Egg, following the the story of the hedge knight Duncan the Tall and his squire Egg, a year and a half after the events of The Hedge Knight.
 It was first published in the Legends II anthology series, a collection of short stories by authors such as Tad Williams, Orson Scott Card, and Neil Gaiman.

 A compilation of the four initial "Dunk and Egg" stories, including The Sworn Sword, was expected to be published by Bantam.
-Ultimately, a collection of only the three already published stories was released in 2015 as A Knight of the Seven Kingdoms.
+Ultimately, a collection of only the first three stories was released in 2015 in A Knight of the Seven Kingdoms.

-The story takes place in the aftermath of the Blackfyre Rebellion and opens a year and a half after the events of The Hedge Knight.
-The two are in the midst of a terrible summer drought in the Reach (which itself followed the Great Spring Sickness).
-Dunk has sworn his sword to Ser Eustace Osgrey of Standfast, an old, done knight who dwells on the dual-losses of his family and its ancient honors.
-Gnawing at the bones of faded glory, Ser Eustace draws Dunk and Egg into a potentially-fatal conflict with his neighbour Lady Rohanne Webber.
+A year and a half after The Hedge Knight, the Seven Kingdoms are suffering from a terrible summer drought, which in turn had followed the Great Spring Sickness.
+Dunk has sworn his sword to Ser Eustace Osgrey of Standfast in the Reach.
+Eustace is an old, done knight who dwells on the dual-losses of his family and its ancient honors.

-Dunk and Egg return to Standfast from a short journey to Dosk to get much needed supplies.
-They discover a local stream had suddenly dried up while they were gone.
-Suspicious, and unheeding of Ser Bennis’s warning to leave it alone, they go to investigate.
-As they follow the riverbed upstream they discover that workmen of Lady Rohanne have built a dam.
-When the workmen refuse to remove the dam Ser Bennis wounds one of them and drives them away, which sets into motion the outbreak of a long-simmering feud.
+Dunk and Egg return to Standfast from a short journey to Dosk for supplies.
+Upon their return, they discover that a local stream has dried up while they were gone.
+Suspicious, and unheeding of the warning by fellow sworn sword Ser Bennis of the Brown Shield, Dunk sends Egg ahead to Standfast and goes to investigate.
+Upstream Dunk and Bennis they discover that a dam has been built on the order of Lady Rohanne Webber of Coldmoat.
+When the workmen refuse to take down the dam, Ser Bennis cuts one of them with his longsword.